Welcome to my homepage!

 Some activites and more content might be posted later on this webpage.

-I taught three lectures for Calculus II, held three office hours and a two-hour problem session discussion.
+September 2023: I taught three lectures of Calculus II, held three office hours and a two-hour problem sessions.
 In addition, I prepared and posted content for students in the Canvas course page.

 Publications / Submitted Papers and Preprints